AnalogStudiosRI/as-webapp-2.0/README.md

 $ npm run demo
 ```

 **Note: it is recommended you run this command from the master branch or a tag.
-By Default this proxies to dev.**
+By default this proxies to dev.**

 ## Testing